atakankaracali/Restaurant-App/README.md

 - **Order History:** Keep track of your past orders.

--**Responsive Design:** Works great on both desktop and mobile devices.
+- **Responsive Design:** Works great on both desktop and mobile devices.

 ## 🚀Setup Instructions